drmad/tmux-git/README.md

 Also, the branch name turns bright when the repo is 'dirty' (i.e., there are pending modifications to be committed)

+**Update:** Now the status shows if there are stashed changes inside the repo.

 ## Installation

 Clone this project in your home directory, renaming the folder with a starting